Salmon Steamed with Savoy Cabbage

 - 2 scallions, white and light-green parts only, thinly sliced

 Bring a large saucepan of water to a boil.
 Peel off 6 of the big outer leaves, without holes, from each cabbage; set aside.
-Core and thinly slice remaining cabbage.
-Fill medium bowl with ice water; set aside.
-Blanch the cabbage leaves until bright green and flexible, about 1 minute.
-Drain cabbage; immerse in ice bath.
-When cool, drain in colander; set aside.
+Core and thinly slice the cabbages.
+Fill a medium bowl with ice and water; set aside.
+Blanch the cabbage leaves in boiling water until bright green and flexible, about 1 minute; plunge into the ice bath.
+Drain on paper towels.
+Blanch the remaining sliced cabbage until just tender, about 1 minute.
+Drain the cabbage; immerse in the ice bath.
+When cool, drain in a colander; set aside.

-In a small bowl, combine chicken stock, honey, vinegar, ginger, garlic, soy sauce, and sesame oil; set aside.
+In a small bowl, combine the chicken stock, honey, vinegar, ginger, garlic, soy sauce, and sesame oil; set aside.
 Bring a saucepan of water to a boil.
-Cook noodles until tender, about 3 minutes.
-Drain; rinse under cold water to stop cooking.
+Cook the rice noodles until tender, about 3 minutes.
+Transfer the noodles to a colander; rinse under cold water to stop the cooking.
 Drain well; transfer to a bowl.
 Toss with 1/3 cup of the soy mixture; set aside.